Mosotho888/CMPG-323-Overview---35551178/README.md

 # CMPG-323-Overview---35551178
-will be including 5 projects
+Will be consisting of all the information that is needed to do project 1 to 5

 ## Repositories
 -> Repository for Agile and Scrum implentation project